-Indulge in best practices - Building and civil engineering contractors told
+Indulge in best practices - Building and Civil Engineering Contractors told

-Dr Freda Prempeh, Minister of State in charge of of Works and Housing, has called on contractors to indulge in best practices to meet international standards.
+Dr Freda Prempeh, Minister of State Ministry of Works and Housing, has called on contractors to indulge in best practices to meet international standards.

 She said this would also enable the government and the private sector to rely on the indigenous contractors to undertake most local projects.